top of page

 Acknowledgements & Notes

 A great deal of thanks to Sister Helen Prejean for her tireless work to end the death penalty and raise awareness of the tragedy of wrongful convictions.
-Reading her book Dead Man Walking nearly 30 years ago was eye-opening and served as a catalyst for my exploration into the history and continued use of capital punishment in the United States.
+Reading her book Dead Man Walking nearly 30 years ago was eye opening and served as a catalyst for my exploration into the history and continued use of capital punishment in the United States.

 And to Kirk Bloodsworth, whose horrifying story of being wrongfully convicted was one of the first I read about many years ago.
 Learning about Bloodsworth’s conviction and death sentence for a crime he did not commit and his subsequent exoneration through DNA evidence -- the first in the United States -- compelled me to explore and “speak out” about the inhumanity of wrongful convictions and the death penalty through my art.
 Since his release and exoneration, Kirk Bloodsworth has worked tirelessly as an activist to abolish capital punishment and end wrongful convictions.